OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 - The 80/20 rule.
 If you can avoid it do not spend too much time manually mapping source codes to concepts sets.
 Ideally, map the source codes that cover the majority of your data.
 This should be enough to get you started and you can address any remaining codes in the future based on use cases.
 - It’s ok if you lose data that is not of research quality.
 Often these are the records that would be discarded before starting an analysis anyway, we just remove them during the ETL process instead.
 - A CDM requires maintenance.
 Just because you complete an ETL does not mean you do not need to touch it ever again.
 Your raw data might change, there might be a bug in the code, there may be new vocabulary or an update to the CDM.
 Plan for an allocate resources to these changes so your ETL is always up-to-date.
-- For support with getting started with the OHDSI CDM, performing your database conversion, or running the analytics tools, please visit our Implementers Forum[^implementersForum].
+- For support with getting started with the OHDSI CDM, performing your database conversion, or running the analytics tools, please visit our Implementers Forum.[^implementersForum]

 [^implementersForum]: https://forums.ohdsi.org/c/implementers